Elanif/NESTRIS/README.md

 - c++: I went for c++ since it's the language I know best and since it's known for its optimization.
 - delays: Playing on an original console with a crt yields 1/2 frame of lag from the crt, 2 frames lag built in the nes, plus controller lag.
 Playing on a normal emulator yields 4 frames of lag, plug monitor lag and controller lag.
 Retroarch's run ahead option reduces lag to 2 frames.
 - fps: One of the reasons why I chose c++ over a web application is that I couldn't get a broswer game to have exactly 60.0988 fps at all times.
+### Why I created this project:
+- It's hard to find a ntsc nes and crt if you live in the EU and vice versa.
+- Crt's aren't healthy to watch, and they're very hard to move around.
+- The NES, its controllers, cartridges aren't on production anymore, so sooner or later most of the pieces scattered around the world will break (the NES classic is a shitty emulator).
+- It's really easy to set up NESTRIS on any pc, no need to configure emulators or download illegal files (I guess this project is illegal tho).
 ### TO-DO list
 - Accuracy of the program must be checked for 1 frame discrepancies.
 - Console manager should be changed to a proper (hidable) window.